Causes and Associations in Single-Individual Analysis (CASIA) [pronounced: ka-sha]

 I am the principal investigator (PI) of the CASIA Project.
 My goals are to establish the feasibility of applying causal inference methods to improve causal discovery for personalized/precision health, and to develop analysis and analytic methods based on n-of-1 randomized trials (N1RTs), for both observational and experimental studies.
 (An N1RT is often a randomized single-subject crossover trial, also called a "single-case design".)
-I am supported by a 2017-2018 Stanford Center for Clinical and Translational Research and Education (Spectrum) Pilot Grant for Population Health Sciences, titled Improving personalized medicine through n-of-1 causal inference and predictive modeling (N1CPM), with primary co-investigators Professor Lorene Nelson (co-PI) and Katherine Holsteen.
+I was supported by a 2017-2018 Stanford Center for Clinical and Translational Research and Education (Spectrum) Pilot Grant for Population Health Sciences, titled Improving personalized medicine through n-of-1 causal inference and predictive modeling (N1CPM), with primary co-investigators Professor Lorene Nelson (co-PI) and Katherine Holsteen.

 General applications (i.e., not specific to health) of the N1CPM methods include situations described by the following criteria (modeled on Karkar et al, 2015):

 Recurrence (Outcome): The outcome you want to change occurs regularly.

 Precedence (Exposure): The exposure that might change the outcome precedes said outcome.

 Classifiability (Exposure): The exposure can be categorized into generally non-overlapping treatment or intervention levels (e.g., treatment vs. control, A vs. B).

 Manipulability (Intervention): You must be able to manipulate or otherwise change the intervention levels.

 Dynamism (Effect): The effect of the intervention on the outcome may vary over time, and may take time to stabilize (if at all).